-If High Court Reverses Roe V. Wade, 22 States Likely To Ban Abortion
+If High Court Reverses Roe v.
+Wade, 22 States Likely To Ban Abortion

 Even now, with Roe v.
 Wade's protections in place, a woman's access to abortion is heavily dependent on where she lives.

-According to an analysis by the Guttmacher Institute, a reproductive-rights think tank, 19 states adopted 63 new restrictions on abortion rights and access.
+According to an analysis by the Guttmacher Institute, a reproductive-rights think tank, 19 states have adopted 63 new restrictions on abortion rights and access.

 At the same time, 21 states adopted 58 measures last year intended to expand access to women's reproductive health care services.